wadelau/wadelau.github.io/gmis/what-is-gmis.md

 General Web Application Architecture  (GWA2) is a framework for web applications development.
 Its feathers include MVC-based, core-shared, clear and clean structures, quite fast new instances deployment and easy kick-start.
 GWA2 uses Smarty  as its default template engine.

+gMIS is a new and generally-targeted kind of MIS.
+It is a GWA2-based web application and has following characteristics:

+	For general purpose, no user data involved in codes.
+	XML configurations.
+	Run immediately on connection to databases.
+	Ajax-enabled, i.e. GTAjax .
+	Inline editing of user data.
+	Customized input and output, e.g. WYSWYG.
+	Strong searching, i.e. innovative page navigator.

+We explore gMIS in next sections in detail and explain what these items represent.

 [Back top](/gmis/what-is-gmis)